Ernest-Yoyowah/Problem-Analyses/Computational_Thinking/computational_thinking_notes.md

 Abstraction allows us to focus on essential elements by discarding unnecessary details.
 This ensures a more streamlined problem-solving process, preventing overcomplication and improving the efficiency of arriving at effective solutions.

+## Graphic Organizer

+To assist in breaking down and solving problems, you can download and use this [Graphic Organizer PDF](./Graphic-Organizer.pdf).

 ---

 These notes provide an overview of key concepts within Computational Thinking, highlighting the importance of Problem Identification, Decomposition, Pattern Recognition, and Abstraction in the problem-solving journey.